 AR Holds are placed on all students receiving VA Chapter 33 benefits.
 This hold will not prevent registration or the ability to request a transcript.
 The purpose of this hold is to alert the Cashier's Office to follow the refund policy and procedure for a student receiving VA Chapter 33 benefits.

 No. The parking permit is not considered a mandatory fee; therefore, it cannot be certified to the VA.

 Is my Financial Aid affected if I use my Post 9/11 GI Bill® benefits?

 In most cases, yes, your Financial Aid award package will be affected.
 For more information contact the Office of Financial Aid.

 The Veteran or Active Duty service member must submit a transfer of entitlement request.
 For more information about making the request visit https://www.gibill.va.gov/benefits/post_911_gibill®/transfer_of_benefits.html.

 I have to provide my apartment with proof that I have money to pay rent; how can I prove that I receive a monthly housing stipend from the VA?

-The VA Coordinator can write up a letter of housing that lists the amount of housing you will receive from the VA for the term(s).
+The VA Benefits Office can write up a letter of housing that lists the estimated amount of housing allowance you will receive from the VA for the term(s).
 Letters can only be written for terms that you are registered for.

 Do I need to reapply for the Yellow Ribbon Program each year?